-Most evident in Il Tesoro di Diabolik.
+Most evident in Diabolik's Treasure.
 After Diabolik had disappeared he continued taking his anti-Diabolik precautions, as he suspected the thief was lying low for some reason.
 Even his most devoted followers started calling him paranoid...
 While Diabolik continued faking being dead awaiting for the man who had stole his favourite treasure to feel safe enough and start selling it, allowing Diabolik to find him.
-Ginko's grin when a man killed by a knife and the remains of two Diabolik-made masks are uncovered is a silent 'told you so'...
+Ginko's grin when that man is found killed by a knife and near the remains of two Diabolik-made masks is a silent 'told you so'...

-Diabolik himself is one, and so is his lover and accomplice Eva.
+Diabolik himself is one (to a level that makes Batman seem overly trusting in comparison), and so is his lover and accomplice Eva Kant.
 They walks around with dozens of gadgets and tricks on their persons and car, have placed various devices to help escape on all the major roads and many of the minor ones, and Ginko still managed to catch them on multiple occasions.
 He never succeeded in keeping them in long enough to have Diabolik executed (even if sometimes Diabolik is walking to the guillotine when he escapes or is saved), but he still managed to catch them.

 In Death Of The Family, funnily enough, the Bat-Family seems to be this about Joker knowing their identities, while Batman is not being paranoid enough about it!